 It makes you seem easier to work with.

 Not only do your potential customers want to know that a team is behind you, but they want to know they have access to a personalized contact.
 Customers don’t want things addressed by the company at large.
 This can be the difference between a customer who is loyal to the end and a customer who is always shopping for a better deal.

 It increases credibility.

-Personalized letterhead and stationery makes your business look professional.
+Personalized letterhead and custom stationery make your business look professional.
 In using it, you’re able to create a relationship with your potential client based on trustworthiness and reliability.
 Furthermore, it shows that you’re an established business.

 It improves your corporate image and strengthens brand awareness.

-When a company has a high-quality letterhead, one immediately assumes that it will provide a high-quality product or service.
-And if you have an ongoing company image—including a logo, business card, letterhead, and envelopes—potential customers will notice the effort that you have put in.
+When a company has a high-quality business letterhead, one immediately assumes that it will provide a high-quality product or service.
+And if you have an ongoing company image—including a logo, business card, and envelopes—potential customers will notice the effort that you have put in.
 Furthermore, every company wants its customers to know that it offers the most affordable prices and the best service.
-Therefore, your letterhead needs to reflect this.
+Therefore, it needs to reflect this.

 Letterhead Design Tips

 It’s important to make sure you’re using the right software.
 While Microsoft Word or Pages is acceptable for an ultra-simple layout, these will impose significant limitations when it comes to using graphics or more elaborate text layouts.
 Adobe InDesign is probably the most suitable program for creating custom layouts, as it is tailored towards creating more flexible publishing layouts.
 Illustrator is also a great alternative when creating a single-page layout.